-To configure the patterns used to analyse your project simply click on the checkbox on the left of the title:
+To configure the patterns used to analyse your repository simply click on the checkbox on the left of the title:

-If you have configuration files for your static analysis tool of choice, you can add it to your repository (and Codacy will pick it up automatically).
+If you have configuration files for your static analysis tool of choice, just add it to the root of your repository and Codacy will pick it up automatically.

 Supported Configuration files